 An immediate shift simply shifts the input bit pattern to the right (downshift) or left (upshift) by a given number of bits.
 Immediate shift instructions use the data value in the instruction itself to control the amount and direction of the shifting operation.
-(See the ADSP-218x DSP Instruction Set Reference for examples of this instruction.)
+(See the chapter "Instruction Set Overview" for an example of this instruction.)
 The data value controlling the shift is an 8-bit signed number.
 The SE register is not used or changed by an immediate shift.